victorzshi/ubisoft-next/README.md

 ### [(Free/Paid) Game Programming Patterns by Robert Nystrom](https://gameprogrammingpatterns.com/)

-**Very important** for taking your code to the next level.
+Take your code to the next level.
 The web version is free but I did buy a physical copy and it's one of my most useful reference books.
 I've read it front to back a few times now.

 ### [(Free) Code-It-Yourself!
 3D Graphics Engine by Javidx9](https://youtu.be/ih20l3pJoeU)